Report Aug. 28, 2023

 - It is important to understand how the Outlook and scenarios are developed and used.
 Learn more about how we develop the Outlook and how we use scenarios.

-- The IEA’s Stated Policies Scenario reflects current policy settings based on a sector-by-sector assessment of the specific policies that are in place, as well as those that have been announced by governments around the world.
-It offers a relevant scenario to compare and contrast with our Outlook.
+- The IEA’s Stated Policies Scenario (STEPS) reflects current policy settings based on a sector-by-sector assessment of the specific policies that are in place, as well as those that have been announced by governments around the world.
+It offers a relevant scenario to compare and contrast with our Outlook, which also reflects current policy.

 - By 2050, the current sources all still play a role in the global energy mix: